MicrosoftDocs/power-automate-docs/articles/forms/how-to.md

 ---
-title: How to use Microsoft Forms in flows| Microsoft Docs
+title: How to use Forms in flows| Microsoft Docs
 description: Top questions on how to use Forms within flows- Get response details, when a new response is submitted
 services: ''
 suite: flow